cypress-io/cypress-documentation/content/guides/getting-started/devs-vs-users.md

 ### Developer Concerns

 Developers care about the API of the component.
-They want to make sure that if they exercise the component in a particular way, with certain props, that it'll behave the way they expect it to.
+They want to make sure that if they exercise the component in a particular way, with certain props, it'll behave the way they expect it to.
 A test written for a developer provides coverage over the component's usage and signature.